sonykey2003/tf-aws-lab/README.md

   * Once the profile is created, you can login to refresh the SSO token by specifying the profile like [here](https://docs.aws.amazon.com/cli/latest/userguide/sso-using-profile.html).
 * Setup [SSO for AWS IAM Identity Center](https://community.jumpcloud.com/t5/best-practices/setting-up-sso-for-aws-iam-or-aws-identity-center/m-p/2702#M123) on your JumpCloud tenant.
 * Dive into respective folders for each use case, and run Terraform from there.

+## Customisable Options
+Before we dive into each use case below, there are a few common options you can customise in each `var.tf`:
+* Your preferred AWS region.
+* EC2 Instance type (VM sizes).
+* Your AWS CLI SSO profile name.
+* Your JumpCloud username for instance tagging of ownership.

+And **DO NOT** modify the lines beyond the end of customisable block.

 ## Use Case 1 - A Disposable AD Lab
 For those who wanted to spin up an AD env and test the lights out. i.e. Migrating from AD to JumpCloud via [ADMU](https://github.com/TheJumpCloud/jumpcloud-ADMU) utility, JumpCloud AD integration.